 - Prompt users to update their work logs when an item changes workflow step

-- Create unique workflows for each item type or group of project items
+- Create unique workflows for each project folder

 - Change an item's field templates based on workflow step

 - Automate changes based on items being moved to a new step

 - Send email notifications to relevant users when an item is moved to a new step

 - Use custom integrations to open a URL for the current user making the workflow step change

 - Illustrate your workflow and the current state of your backlogs with Card View

 To manage and define workflows, go to Tools Other Settings Workflows.
 You can also right-click on the column header of any workflow column in Card View and select Edit Workflow Step or Edit Workflow.